 The Company is dependent upon information technology systems in the conduct of its operations and may collect, store and use certain sensitive data, intellectual property, the Company's proprietary business information and certain personally identifiable information of the Company's employees and customers on the Company's networks.
-Any fraudulent, malicious or accidental breach of the Company's data security could result in unintentional disclosure of, or unauthorized access to, third party, customer, vendor, employee other confidential or sensitive data or information, which could potentially result in additional costs to the Company to enhance security or to respond to occurrences, lost sales, violations of perceived security vulnerabilities to the Company's systems of those of the Company's third party suppliers, even if no breach has been attempted or occurred, could adversely impact the Company's brand and reputation and patients could lose confidence in the Company's security measures and reliability, which would harm the

-Company's ability to retain patients and gain new ones.
+Any fraudulent, malicious or accidental breach of the Company's data security could result in unintentional disclosure of, or unauthorized access to, third party, customer, vendor, employee other confidential or sensitive data or information, which could potentially result in additional costs to the Company to enhance security or to respond to occurrences, lost sales, violations of privacy or other laws, penalties, fines, regulatory action or litigation, in addition, media or other reports of perceived security vulnerabilities to the Company's systems of those of the Company's third party suppliers, even if no breach has been attempted or occurred, could adversely impact the Company's brand and reputation and patients could lose confidence in the Company's security measures and reliability, which would harm the Company's ability to retain patients and gain new ones.
 If any of these were to occur, it could have a material adverse effect on the Company's business and results of operations.